juntylpro1/secure-enterprise/catalog-manifest.md

     :   A short summary of the output value.

 `install_type`
-:   Specifies whether a deployable architecture is `full_stack` or `extension`.
+:   Specifies whether a deployable architecture is `fullstack` or `extension`.
 Architectures listed as extensions require prerequisites.
 The `dependencies` array must also completed if you set this value to `extension`.

 `scripts`